-The OTP Group may be adversely affected by the risks associated with the integration of the OTP Group's acquisitions in the CEE region also requires the Issuer to monitor the risk of these operations and incur continued capital expenditure, which may give rise to execution risk in respect of implementation.
+The OTP Group may be adversely affected by the risks associated with the integration of the OTP Group's acquisitions in the CEE region

+The OTP Group's recent acquisitions in the CEE region and the expansion and integration of its acquired businesses may have an impact upon the consolidated financial results of the Issuer.
+The ongoing integration also requires the Issuer to monitor the risk of these operations and incur continued capital expenditure, which may give rise to execution risk in respect of implementation.
 There is no assurance as to the future profitability of the Issuer's acquisitions and their continued strategic viability as part of the OTP Group.